Garbaz/rpnfl/ideas.md

 } = add
 ```

 _Note:_ This is probably not a good feature for this language, but maybe interesting to explore in itself.
 Maybe something like: A lambda calculus-style minimal programming language where $n refers to super-scopes and %n to arguments. to the current scope.
-Or perhaps rather we refer the m-th argument of the n-th scope with $n.m?
+Or perhaps rather we refer the m-th argument of the n-th scope with $n.m? (目[scope-lambda-calc](/scope-lambda-calc))

+## Constants as functions

+Would it make sense to consider e.g. `7` a function?
+It takes no arguments and returns a certain `Int`.
+Or perhaps an infinite sequence of identical `Int`s?

+## A clean way to handle multiple results

+There are situations, especially in pure functional programming, that we want to return multiple values as our result.
+However, often times these results are not of equal utility.
+Rather, we might want to return the actual result we wanted to achieve, together with some metadata that we need for recursion or for some meta use like logging.
+However, generally there is no clean way to separate this main result from our meta results, especially not in a way where we can simply act as if the meta results do not exist for most purposes and then access them when actually needed.

+How about, just like with ordered/unordered/named arguments, we have ordered/unordered/named return values?

+Something where we can pick out the return values that we care about and ignore the rest (for later, or completely), as long as it is unambiguous.

+How does this interact with the arguments to a function?

+## Consider tuple/bunch/record as equivalent to each other and to function arguments

+Could we, at least in an opt-in manner, act as if we are simply handing around tuples/bunches/records, or rather even a common fixed-size collection type, instead of having a separate but equivalent semantic for these collections and the arguments (^and perhaps results) of functions?

+Also, introduce a semantic for tuples/bunches/records being coercible, i.e. we can always consider a collection that has more as one that has less.